Hand in Hand expands partnership with German government

 Recognising that this growing cohort cannot be ignored if the Sustainable Development Goals are to be achieved in Afghanistan, Hand in Hand and GIZ teamed up last year.

 Implemented from September to December 2017, the Hand in Hand-GIZ pilot project proved Afghanistan’s poultry sector is ideally suited to returnees and IDPs.
 Skills are easily learned.
 Incomes, compared to other sectors, are high.
 Businesses can be run from entrepreneurs’ own households, whatever the season.
 And nutrition and food security improve.
 Furthermore, by training returnees and IDPs in the same groups as local populations, strangers become friends and communities cohere.
-By the time the pilot was done, 500 new members – more than 80 percent of them women – had started poultry farms, establishing three associations to help take their eggs to market.
+By the time the pilot was done, 500 new members had started poultry farms, establishing three associations to help take their eggs to market.

 The pilot also highlighted several areas for improvement.
 Most notable, perhaps, was a preference among members for natural breeding – that is, incubating fertile eggs under brooding hens – over solar powered incubation machines.
 True, this method is more time consuming, they told us.
 But it also eliminates their reliance on technicians, thus making them more self-sufficient, and functions whether in rain or shine.